dtex/siz-marquee/README.md

 siz-marquee
 ===========

+Framework for marquees

-Stripped down jQuery and framework for marquees (because 100kb of JS for a marquee is stupid).
+Designed to be used with jQuery or siz (because 100kb of JS for a marquee is stupid).